kukhpo/kukhpo/README.md

 ## Fun Facts
-- **Languages**: I am proficient in English, Russian, Ukrainian, and am learning Brazilian Portuguese
+- **Languages**: I am proficient in English, Russian, Ukrainian, and am learning Brazilian Portuguese.
-- **Travel**: I studied abroad for 2 years of my undergraduate education, and have traveled to 20+ countries
+- **Travel**: I studied abroad for two years of my undergraduate education and have traveled to 20+ countries.